calebissharp/provide-page/README.md

 Optional function that should return an object containing provider keys and their states, ultimately passed to both `renderToString` and `renderDocumentToString`.
 Your current providers' stores' states will be passed to this function.
 See [`lumbur/src/middleware.js`](https://github.com/loggur/lumbur/blob/master/src/middleware.js) for a full example where we concatenate the selected theme's files with the `cssFiles` and `jsFiles` reducers so that they're included as `link` and `script` tags when the document string is rendered.

 **Note:** The middleware will look for a special optional `clientStateKeys` array on each provider which is used for determining which reducer keys (i.e., stores' states) to send to the client upon each request.
-The `page` provider defaults to only the `requestSession` key.
+The `page` provider defaults to only the `requestSession` and `requestError` keys.
 The `router` provider defaults to no keys.
 Every other provider defaults to all keys.
 See [`lumbur/src/renderAppToString.js`](https://github.com/loggur/lumbur/blob/master/src/renderAppToString.js) for an example.

 ### maxRenders